Today, I am so excited to share that I have the author of the YA debut romcom novel, A Taste for Love, on the blog!

 JENNIFER YEN: As someone who is a 1.5 generation Asian American, I grew up with family expectations.
 It was not only a major driving force in my life, but one of the reasons I am who I am today.
 Additionally, the conflict that parental expectations can have on children is such an integral part of the immigrant experience.
 It would have felt inauthentic not to include it in a book with Asian and Asian American characters.

 The main character, Liz, and most of her family loves to cook.
 Particularly, Mrs. Yang and Liz are into baking.
-How did you decide for this aspect of the book?
+How did you decide to include this aspect of the book?
 Was it challenging to write about food and baking?
 Do you also like to cook or bake?

 JENNIFER YEN: To be honest, the biggest reason I chose baking is that I don’t cook!
 I didn’t think I could portray cooking in a way that would feel realistic, whereas I do bake in real life.
 I’m nowhere as experienced as Liza and her mother, but I really enjoy it, and love learning new techniques!